Colleges by Location

 Aside from its academic programs, JTS also plays a vital role in the Conservative Movement by promoting Jewish life and thought through various initiatives.
 The seminary hosts conferences, symposiums, and public lectures, inviting scholars and leaders to address current issues facing the Jewish community and the wider world.
 JTS also operates several research institutes and centers that contribute to the advancement of scholarship in Jewish studies, including the Louis Finkelstein Institute for Religious and Social Studies and the Center for Pastoral Education.
 With its commitment to academic excellence and the perpetuation of Jewish heritage, The Jewish Theological Seminary continues to be a cornerstone of Jewish education and leadership.

-The Jewish Theological Seminary is a private university located in New York, NY and set in an urban environment.
-Its campus spans 1 acres.
+Located in New York, NY and set in an urban environment, The Jewish Theological Seminary is a private university.
 This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 59%.
+It has an acceptance rate of 45%.
 The freshman retention rate at The Jewish Theological Seminary is 100%.

 Quick Facts